Fact sheet on industry code for visiting residential aged care homes during COVID-19

-The Aged Care Quality and Safety Commission is developing a fact sheet on the Industry Code for Visiting Residential Aged Care Homes during COVID-19.
+The Aged Care Quality and Safety Commission released a fact sheet on the new industry code for visiting residential aged care homes during COVID-19 in May 2020.

 Case studies - Managing visitor access and resident restrictions